-All degrees are granted once a year at the Convocation ceremony held in May, on the date published in the Academic Schedule, section 2.0.
+Degrees are conferred in January, September, and at the Convocation ceremony held in May, on the date published in the Academic Schedule, section 2.0.

-Students who complete their degree requirements between convocation dates (i.e., during Spring and Summer Sessions or the Fall semester) and who have applied for graduation may request letters from the Registrar's Office that indicate their graduation status and the date that their degrees will be conferred.
+Students who complete their degree requirements between conferral dates and who have applied for graduation may request letters from the Registrar's Office that indicate their graduation status and the date that their degrees will be conferred.